cometbft/cometbft/docs/references/architecture/adr-106-grpc-api.md

 101][adr-101] (the data companion pull API), a decision has been taken to implement a gRPC API _in addition to_ the JSON-RPC API.

+Some services for this gRPC API have already been implemented as part of the [Data Companion Pull API implementation][adr-101-poc], such as `Block`, `BlockResults` and `Version` services.
+Also the existing gRPC API (which only provides a `BroadcastService` with a single method) was removed.
+These services will be available starting with the CometBFT`v1` release (there was also a backport to an experimental `v0.38` release)

-The current plan is to implement this gRPC API after v0.38 after deprecating and subsequently removing the existing gRPC API (which only provides a `BroadcastService` with a single method).
-It is also envisaged that, once it is feasible to provide the RPC service independently of the node itself (see [ADR 102][adr-102]), the JSON-RPC API on the node itself could eventually be deprecated and removed.
+It is also envisaged that once it is feasible to provide the RPC service independently of the node itself (see [ADR 102][adr-102]), the JSON-RPC API on the node itself could eventually be deprecated and removed.